marwinkirchhofs/verilog_codeGen/roadmap.md

 # Roadmap Verilog module generator (testbench extension)

+#### general TODOs
+* [ ] make it possible for each command to pass either a module or a file name as argument (don't ask me which classes are affected by this)

+---

 #### file 'verilog_codeGenerator'
 * [ ] parse input arguments
-* [ ] decide action (module generation, additional testbench generation, module to testbench, module instantiation (TODO)
+* [ ] decide action (module generation, additional testbench generation, module to testbench, module instantiation (TODO) )
 * [ ] invoke action

+---

+#### class 'Verilog_codeGen_config'
+class to hold a configuration containing:
+* search paths for module instantiation
+* author
+###### methods
+* [ ] readConfig(cls, file_in)
+  reads a config file (no idea of which format yet) and returns a Verilog_codeGen_config object in case of successful reading
+* [ ] findModule(self, moduleName)
+  find the specified module in the search paths (recursively), order:  1) current working directory, 2) search paths if multiple modules found, prompt which one should be instantiated
+(TODO: maybe this method fits better in an own class or somewhere else, we will see.
+But this way it has direct access to the search path variable)

 ---